sitamgithub-MSIT/TLDR-this/README.md

 ## Usage

-This AI-powered text summarization tool is designed to help users quickly generate concise, detailed, fluent, creative, or bullet points summaries of text content.
+This AI-powered text summarization tool is designed to help users quickly generate concise, detailed, fluent, creative, or bullet-point summaries of text content.
 Follow these steps to use the tool effectively:

 1. **Input Text**: Paste the text you want to summarize into the input area.
 There are options to input text by typing directly, pasting the web URL, uploading a text file, or recording audio.

 2. **Select Mode**: Choose your preferred summarization mode:

-   - **Concise Mode**: Provides a brief summary (30-50 words) that captures only the most essential points.
+   - **Concise Mode**: Provides a summary (30-50 words) that captures only the most essential points.
 Focus on the core message and key takeaways.

    - **Detailed Mode**: Generates a comprehensive summary (150-200 words) that covers main ideas and significant supporting details.
 Ensure a thorough representation of the original text's content and structure.